braddotcoffee/DataStructureTraining/Stack/README.md

 ### Description

-A stack is often described as a first-in-first-out structure.
-This means that the first items that are "pushed" into the structure are also the first "popped" out.
+A stack is often described as a last-in-first-out structure.
+This means that the first items that are "pushed" into the structure are the last "popped" out.
 These are the two primary operations defined on a stack. **Push** will add an item to the structure, **pop** will remove the most recently added item from the structure.
 For a deeper understanding, additional reading can be found